Sophiaalbarran/portfolio-ma2003b/portafolio-summary/PORTAFOLIO_OVERVIEW.md

 4. If you have labeled outcomes and need a classifier with interpretability: use LDA/QDA; run cross-validation and check distributional assumptions.
 5. Combine approaches when needed: cluster -> validate separability with discriminant analysis -> generate operational classifiers; use EFA/PCA for feature compression.

----

-If you'd like, I can also:
-- Add a small diagram image (SVG) to `visualizations/` showing the conceptual map; or
-- Generate a one-page slide summary or poster for stakeholder distribution.

----

-Generated based on the content and case-readme files in this repository (see case folders for detailed notebooks and visualizations).
-For direct repo links, open `case-01-factor-analysis` (EFA), `case-02-discriminant-analysis` (LDA/QDA) and `caso-03-megamart-customer` (Clustering + PCA).